George Siber: Biography

-Siber was appointed to the board of trustees of the International Vaccine Institute in Korea in 2014 and chairs the board's science committee.
+Siber was appointed to the board of trustees of the International Vaccine Institute in Korea in 2014 and chaired the board's science committee.

-Siber has served on numerous scientific advisory committees, including Variation Biotechnologies in Cambridge (2008–09), Ligocyte Pharmaceuticals in Bozeman, Missouri (2008–12), Ancora Pharmaceuticals Medford, Massachusetts (2008–12), Prothena Biosciences (previously Neotope) in San Francisco (2009–present), Visterra Inc in Cambridge (2011–14), AbVitro in Boston (2013–present), Vaxess in Cambridge (2014 – present) PaxVax in San Diego (2014–2018), and Veritas Gene (2014–present).
-Siber also serves on the external advisory board of Aditec on behalf of the EC (2009–present), the Korean FDA, (2011–present) and the Vaccine Advisory Committee of the Wistar Institute in Philadelphia (2012–present).

-Department of Public Health appointments

 Siber served as the assistant director and head of bacterial vaccines for the Massachusetts Public Health Biological Laboratories in Jamaica Plain, Massachusetts, between 1982 and 1983.
 In 1983, he was promoted to the position of director, where he served until 1996.

-Academic appointments

-Since 1975, Siber has held several academic appointments and teaching positions.

 Siber has held positions at Harvard Medical School (associate professor until 1996), Tufts University School of Medicine, University of Massachusetts Medical School (professor of medicine until 2012), and the Johns Hopkins Bloomberg School of Public Health (adjunct professor from 2008 to present).

-Between 1975 ad 1996, Siber held several hospital appointments at various hospitals, including Beth Israel Hospital, the Dana–Farber Cancer Institute, Brigham and Women's Hospital, Newton-Wellesley Hospital, Mouth Auburn Hospital, Harvard University Health Services, and the Children's Hospital.
-He served as an assistant physician, associate in medicine, and as courtesy staff across those locations.

-Products developed and licenses for marketing and sale

-Siber has been directly involved in the creation of several products, most of which were created while working for Wyeth and Mass Biologics.

-Siber holds patents on Bactogen, a diagnostic kit for bacterial meningitis, RespiGam, the first Human respiratory syncytial virus immune globulin, and Prevnar, the first Pneumococcal Pneumonia Conjugate.
+Siber holds patents on RespiGam, the first Human respiratory syncytial virus immune globulin, and Prevnar, the first Pneumococcal Pneumonia Conjugate.

 Respigam was the first antibody licensed for preventing severe RSV infections in high-risk infants and was the precursor product to Synagis, the first human monoclonal antibody for infectious diseases.
 Prevnar 7 and 13 are for the prevention of pneumococcal infections, the most common and severe bacterial infection of children and elderly adults worldwide causing mortality exceeding 1 million per year.
 Prevnar is also the most successful commercial vaccine of all time with sales exceeding four billion dollars per year.